datawire/kubernaut/README.md

 - Application Name ("kubernaut")
 - Application Version
-- Install Identifier
+- Install Identifier (locally generated for only Kubernaut and stored in `${HOME}/.config/kubernaut/id`).

 The reporting code can be found in [scout.py](kubernaut/scout_client.py).

 ## When is it collected?

-We collect information during version checks.
+We collect information during software version checks.
+We check versions during any command invocation.

 ## Can it be disabled?

 Yes!
-Set an environment variable `SCOUT_DISABLED=1`.
+Set an environment variable `SCOUT_DISABLE=1`.

 # License